Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

 We can nevertheless identify key signatures of Landau instability and self-oscillation in the measured flow.
-To extract this information, we relate the local radial flow velocity to the rate of change of total atom number in an annular region bounded by $(r,r_\infty)$ via the expression
+To extract this information, we compute the local radial flow velocity using the rate of change of total atom number in an annular region bounded by $(r,r_\infty)$ via the expression

 where $N(r,t) = \int_r^{r_\infty} n(r',t)d^2 r'$ and $r_\infty \approx 40~\mu$m extends well beyond the edge of the box trap.
-Figure~\ref{fig:2}(e) plots the flow velocity evaluated at various times, showing mostly inward flow $v_{\rm exp}(r)<0$ everywhere for $r\lesssim 26~\mu$m.
-The amplitude $|v_{\rm exp}(r)|$ increases with decreasing radial position, reaching maximum at around $r\approx 8~\mu$m.
-It then greatly decreases when approaching the sink region where density becomes high, in qualitative agreement with the flow analyses in Fig.~\ref{fig:1}.
-Time-dependence of flow, on the other hand, shows an intriguing oscillatory behavior that we now discuss.
+Figure~2(e) plots the radial flow velocity evaluated at various times, showing mostly inward flow $v_{\rm exp}(r)<0$ everywhere for $r\lesssim 26~\mu$m.
+The magnitude $|v_{\rm exp}(r)|$ increases with decreasing radial position, reaching maximum at around $r\approx 8~\mu$m.
+It then greatly decreases when approaching the sink region where density becomes high, in qualitative agreement with the flow analyses.
+Time dependence of the flow, on the other hand, shows an intriguing oscillatory behavior that we now discuss.